adam-zhu/functional-react-spa-starter/README.md

 Boilerplate for a client side SPA using `react` for rendering, `react-router` for routing, `redux` for state management, and `webpack` for bundling.

-React is a UI library that uses a lightweight DOM abstraction (virtual DOM) that sits between the code and the DOM the browser displays.
-React allows the developer to build the application all in javascript using JSX to represent vDOM which it transforms into real DOM for the user's browser to display.
-Its core class is `Component` which contains methods for state, render, and other "lifecycle" methods.
-Application logic is defined in a scaffold of these `Component`s.
-This logic generates a set of virtual DOM nodes that are then diffed against the set of nodes that generated the DOM that the client's browser has currently rendered and only when a diff is generated is the DOM touched.
-This makes updating state hardly affect performance since vDOM overhead is sufficiently low thanks to React's optimization.
-In combination with a state manager like Redux, this means that you can reason with state with agility and reliability and build a very performant app quickly and easily.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Find its very thorough and informative readme there.
 The bulk of the information about the project including instructions related to building the bundle, updating the scripts, and implementing further customization is documented there.

 Details regarding the customizations on top of the default `create-react-app` behavior are described below.